matthieu-perso/matthieu-perso/README.md

 ### Hi, I'm Matthieu 👋

 I work at the intersection of technologies and humanities - and try to combine the knowledge we've received with the possibilities offered by technology.
-I mostly work on natural language processing and currently excited by the possibilites offered by chain of thought.
+I mostly work on natural language processing and chain of thought.

 ## Discover my work:
 - Sharing knowledge on philosophy on <a href="https://www.youtube/_matthieu">Youtube</a>